kevinmirc/startupbus-guide/README.md

 # StartupBus Guide

 ## What Is This?
 This is a mobile web application used for StartupBus participants to have quickly and easily access to their itenerary and other relevant information durring their trip.
-StatupBus participants can go to [insert link]() and slect their bus for a full itinerary of their trip.
+StatupBus participants can go to [kevinmirc.github.io/startupbus-guide/#/buses](https://kevinmirc.github.io/startupbus-guide/#/buses) and slect their bus for a full itinerary of their trip.

 ## For Conductors